 “Wind: Turbulenzen der Zeit - Klimatographie in Robert Musils Der Mann ohne Eigenschaften,” in: Phänomene der Atmosphäre.
 Ein Kompendium Literarischer Meteorologie, eds.
 Urs Büttner, Ines Theilen.
 Stuttgart/Weimar: Metzler, 2017.

 “Aer, Aurae, Venti: Philology and Physiology in Aby Warburg’s Dissertation on Botticelli,” PMLA 129.3 (May 2014): 399–416.

-G: An Avant-Garde Journal of Art, Architecture, Design, and Film, 1923-1926, Michael Jennings and Detlef Mertins, eds., Steven Lindberg and Ingrid Christian, trans., Los Angeles: Getty Research Press, 2010.
+Co-translation of G: An Avant-Garde Journal of Art, Architecture, Design, and Film, 1923-1926, Michael Jennings and Detlef Mertins, eds., Steven Lindberg and Ingrid Christian, trans., Los Angeles: Getty Research Press, 2010.

 Review of Constructing the Viennese Modern Body: Art, Hysteria, and the Puppet, by Nathan J. Timpano.
 German Studies Review (2020), 43:1, 175-177.